mz106/code-wars/8kyu/FIXME:_Replace _all _dots/readme.md

 \*\* Step 1:

-The original result from the function:
+The original result from the function with input "one.two.three":

 ```
     -ne.two.three